 - Prevents undigested protein from reaching the small intestine and triggering an immune response (inflammation).

 - Kills certain bacteria and prevents it from entering the small intestine and impacting our immune system.

 - Stomach acid is important for micronutrient absorption like vitamin B12, folate, iron, calcium and many more.

-Acid reflux and exercise
+Acid Reflux and Exercise

 Start with gentle forms of exercise in an upright position and monitor your body’s response.
-If everything is fine, you can consider progressing to more intense exercise.
+If everything is fine, consider progressing to more intense exercise.
 Be cautious of vigorous exercise such as running, skipping, jumping, gymnastics and weightlifting.
-High impact exercise could force acid into the esophagus and worsen your symptoms.
+High impact exercise could force acid into the esophagus and worsen symptoms.
 Body positions that involve bending for extended periods or going upside down may also trigger symptoms.

 The most obvious suggestion is to monitor your symptoms after eating certain foods.
 If they aggravate you, eliminate or limit accordingly.
 It may be a good idea to record your symptoms in a food diary so you can more easily associate your symptoms with certain foods.
-Everyone is different, so take note of the foods that personally work well for you, and of the ones that don’t.
+Everyone is different, so take note of the foods that personally work well for you, and the ones that don’t.

 - Healthy fats including avocados, nuts and seeds

 - All vegetables (be mindful of added fat, flavor or sauces)